Things You Should Know About Clinics.

 Are there pre-requisites for enrollment?

-Please visit the Spring 2020 Course Offerings page to review each individual clinic's pre-/co-requisites and recommended courses.
+Please visit the Fall 2020 Course Offerings page to review each individual clinic's pre-/co-requisites and recommended courses.
 Almost all clinics require Fundamental Lawyering Skills.
 (LL.M. students wishing to seek a waiver of prerequisites should communicate directly with the appropriate faculty member.)

 May I do an externship for credit and also enroll in a clinic?